imr7997rmi/fibaro-hc2-root-recover/README.md

 You now have a safe backup image.
 Store it securely.

 ### Step 2: Create and Prepare the Working Copy
-To avoid any risk, all modifications will be performed on a separate, spare mSATA drive.
+To avoid any risk, all modifications will be performed on a separate, spare USB drive.

-1. Connect your spare mSATA SSD.
+1. Connect your spare USB drive.
 2. Identify its disk identifier (e.g., `/dev/sdc`).
 3. Restore the backup image you just created onto this spare drive.